 You can share your feed with your followers who will be exposed to your content as well!

 Adapting your Content for Knowledge Graph

-Google has recently shifted from search engine to answer engine.
+Google has recently shifted from a search engine to answer engine.

 This transition allows users to get an answer to their queries without abandoning Google.